zoekirsh/hs-js-cartoon-collections-js-cartoon-collections-000/README.md

 #=> "cheddar"
 ```

-If, sadly, a list of ingredients does not include cheese, return `null`:
+If, sadly, a list of ingredients does not include cheese, return "no cheese!":

 ```js
 ingredients = ["garlic", "rosemary", "bread"]